Research themes

 Microscope image of immune cells (green) with their nuclei labelled (magenta) clustered at a wound made to a Drosophila embryo

-This theme brings together researchers to study how infection and inflammation begins, progresses and resolves, its role in development, and in health and disease.
+We aim to better understand how infection and inflammation begins, progresses and resolves, and its role in health and disease to identify new treatment targets

 Immunofluorescence image of a diabetic foot ulcer

-This theme investigates how tissues respond to inflammatory injury and the long-term effects of chronic inflammation.
+We aim to better understand how tissues respond to inflammatory injury and the long-term effects of chronic inflammation to reveal targets for future therapies

 Microscopic image of thin threaded and stained blue fungal hyphae